 At approximately 12:30 a.m. the Lorain Fire Department received a call for a structure fire and upon arrival found heavy fire conditions on the first floor and a rapidly spreading fire thanks to the open stairwell and a large group of skylights located on the top floor B side over the large open space.
 These light shafts are commonly found in legacy buildings as prior to the advent of florescent lighting.
 Large light shafts could be found on continuous structures as the best way to allow light into the building.
 It is these ancient building ascetics that warn of the need to be aware of these when battling the Type III “Main Street” Fire.

-The pictures and videos from this fire can help all of us in pre-planning and also anticipating fire spread once we arrive.
+The pictures from this fire can help all of us in pre-planning and also anticipating fire spread once we arrive.
 Thank you to Ethan Bansek and TMC News of Elyria, Ohio for supplying these.
 As a side note this department did an outstanding job adhering to a collapse zone, something that can be overlooked until it’s too late.

 Crews encountered heavy fire on the first floor upon arrival, they also had a victim rescue of two occupants on the D side.

 The light shafts, open stairs and space on the third floor accelerated the fire’s spread.